3dvconf/3dvconf.github.io/2024/registration.md

 In case of visa denial, authors are still required to register for the conference to ensure inclusion in the proceedings.
 In such instances, kindly send the visa rejection letter to the program chairs.</li>

-<li>If you require any changes to your reservation, please get in touch with the Conference center directly.
+<li>If you require any <b>changes to your reservation</b>, please get in touch with the Conference center directly.
 Conference center contact:
 <table border="0px">
 <tr>